The Legend of the Waffle

 Beyond the Legend

 The true history of the waffle tells a slightly different story.
 The ancient Greeks had a flat cake cooked between two metal plates.
 They called this waffle-like cake "oblelios".
-During the Middle Ages, Europeans made oblelios as well, sometimes eating them flat form, and sometimes rolled up and cone shaped.
-It wasn't until the1200s that someone decided to put the design on the plates between which the cakes were baked.
-The designed type of plates were known as gaufres, a word that refers to the wafer used in communion wafers in the church.
-However, usually the gaufres tasted better. these gaufres were commonly made with flour such as barley and oats and were not sweetened nor leavened, at least initially and among the poorer classed people.
-Later, when wealthier classes started eating gaufres honey, milk and eggs were added.
-In addition, these socialites added patterns more ornate patterns to the plate included religious symbols or the individual's coat of arms.
+During the Middle Ages, Europeans made oblelios as well, sometimes eating them in flat form, and sometimes rolled up and cone-shaped.
+It wasn't until the 1200s that someone decided to put the design on the plates between which the cakes were baked.
+The designed type of plates was known as gaufres, a word that refers to the wafer used in communion wafers in the church.
+However, usually, the gaufres tasted better. these gaufres were commonly made with flour such as barley and oats and were not sweetened nor leavened, at least initially, and among the poorer class people.
+Later, when wealthier classes started eating gaufres and added honey, milk, and eggs.
+In addition, these socialites added patterns more ornate patterns to the plate including religious symbols or the individual's coat of arms.

 As time passed, waffles became even more popular and sold by street vendors.
 Some of these vendors bought licenses allowing them to sell at church bazaars on feast days.
 Eventually, vendors became so common on feast days that in the 1500s France's King Charles IX regulated them with a decree that vendors needed to be a full six feet from the nearest fellow vendor.